nodejs/node/doc/api/esm.md

 ### Dual CommonJS/ES Module Packages

-_These patterns are currently experimental and only work under the `--experimental-conditional-exports` flag._

 Prior to the introduction of support for ES modules in Node.js, it was a common pattern for package authors to include both CommonJS and ES module JavaScript sources in their package, with `package.json` `"main"` specifying the CommonJS